MicrosoftDocs/architecture-center/docs/example-scenario/iot/cloud-to-device.md

 ### Direct methods with protocol gateways

-IoT applications that use [protocol gateways](https://docs.microsoft.com/azure/iot-hub/iot-hub-protocol-gateway) can benefit from the direct methods connectivity enforcement and request-response model.
+IoT applications that use [protocol gateways](https://docs.microsoft.com/azure/iot-hub/iot-hub-protocol-gateway) can benefit from the connectivity enforcement and request-response model of direct methods.
 Cloud or protocol gateways allow connecting pre-existing and diverse devices to IoT Hub by acting on behalf of devices to broker custom protocol communications.
 Protocol gateways can likewise abstract the direct methods model by serializing methods into device-compatible protocol messages.

 ![A diagram illustrating the sequence of direct methods calls to use a protocol gateway to broker custom protocol communication from a device to IoT Hub.](media/protocol-gateways.png)